Abalone Shell

 Cut

 The term “cut” can mean many things.
-In the jewelry industry, it is used to describe the shape, cutting style, proportions and finish of a diamond.
+In the jewelry industry, it is used to describe a diamond’s shape, cutting style, proportions and finish.
 Diamonds can be cut into almost any shape.

 D